wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 [271]

-28 However, a certain man of courage and enterprize, whose name was Mix, prepared one of the torpedoes, and put it into the waters of the great deep, at a place called Lyn-Haven Bay, at the mouth of the great bay of Chesapeake, nigh unto the town of Norfolk, in the state of Virginia;
+28 However, a certain man of courage and enterprize, whose name was Mix, prepared one of the torpedoes, and put it into the waters of the great deep, at a place called Lyn-Haven Bay, at the mouth of the great bay of Chesapeake, nigh unto the town of Norfolk, in the state of Virginia ;

 29 And it moved towards a strong ship of Britain, called the Plantagenet, after one of the former princes of England ; but an accident happened a little before it reached the vessel, and it burst asunder in the waters with a tremendous noise ;

 30 And spouted the water up into the air, as doth the mighty whale, and the sound thereof was, as it were, the voice of thunder,

-31 And the servants of the king were frightened horribly by the means thereof; after which they trembled at the name of torpedo !--and were obliged to guard their vessels in the night, and put a double watch upon them ;
+31 And the servants of the king were frightened horribly by the means thereof ; after which they trembled at the name of torpedo !--and were obliged to guard their vessels in the night, and put a double watch upon them ;

 32 Moreover, they condemned this mode of warfare, saying : Verily, this is a foul fashion of fighting ; inasmuch as by your cuning ye Yankees take the advantage of us ; and the thing is new unto us.